GordonChen19/CodeLab-Source-Code/README.md

 <br>

 **Code Editor** <br>
 Upon creating a room, you will be redirected to this page below.
-For instance, if you specified to learn about union find you would be directed to the respective page  <em>Union Find</em>.
-On the right, a detailed description of <em>Union Find</em> will be given and a related question will be generated for students to answer to consolidate their understanding.
+For instance, if you previously specified to learn about union find you would be directed to the respective page titled <em>Union Find</em>.
+On the right hand side, a detailed description of <em>Union Find</em> will be given and a related question will be generated for students to answer to consolidate their understanding through hands-on coding practice.
 <br>

 At the bottom left, our friendly Robo will assist you with the problem!